Python Lecture 04 - Class Internals and Descriptors

 print(obj.method(42)) # Works!

-Actual Python function objects have a __get__ method:
+Real Python function objects have a __get__ method built in:

 def my_function(self, x):